 - LED floodlighting can save you upwards of 70% on your energy bills.

-- We offer a 10-Year Warranty to cover your club against the unlikely event of something going wrong.
+- We even offer a 10-Year Warranty to cover your club against the unlikely event of something going wrong.

 - You’ll be guaranteed world-class lighting for years to come.
 How?
 Our LED football floodlighting designs and solutions always factor in the need for any changes that may occur – such as being promoted to a new league with extra lighting regulations.
 So there’s never a need to ‘scrap’ everything and start all over.
-Our lighting solutions will also help make sure you comply with any governing body’s regulations.

 - With virtually zero light spill, you’ll be doing your bit for your environment and neighbours as well.